1. Home

 8/10

 The result wasn't perfect.
-The driving experience wasn't anywhere near as good as the looks – it was quick, but not scintillatingly so, and the handliong wasn't even the best we've seen from BMW, let along the competition.
-But neither was it terrible, and so revolutionary was so much about it that we could easily forgive it for not reaching its lofty goals.
+The driving experience isn't as good as the looks – quick, but not scintillatingly so, and the handling isn't the best we've seen from BMW, let alone the competition (hello Porsche!).
+But neither is it terrible, and so much was so revolutionary about it that we could easily forgive it for not reaching its lofty goals.

 You can get an i8 in both coupe and convertible forms.
 While it's not practical, it's impressively efficient, promising 128.4mpg according to official (albeit wildly optimistic) figures.
 Even 10 years after it was introduced, it'll turn heads wherever you go.
-And as of early 2024, you can buy one for as little as £40,000.
+And you can buy one for as little as £40,000.

 3. Toyota GR Yaris